fanyuuwang/fanyuuwang.github.io/content/_index.md

 # About Me {#about-me}

-I am currently pursuing my PhD in the [HumanISE Lab at Monash University](https://www.monash.edu/it/huanise), under the guidance of [Dr. Chetan Arora](https://chetanarora.bitbucket.io), [Prof Aldeida Aleti](https://research.monash.edu/en/persons/aldeida-aleti), and [A/Prof. Kla Tantithamthavorn](https://chakkrit.com/).
+I am currently pursuing my PhD in the [HumanISE Lab at Monash University](https://www.monash.edu/it/humanaise-lab/home), under the guidance of [Dr. Chetan Arora](https://chetanarora.bitbucket.io), [Prof Aldeida Aleti](https://research.monash.edu/en/persons/aldeida-aleti), and [A/Prof. Kla Tantithamthavorn](https://chakkrit.com/).

 Prior to this, I obtained my M.Sc in Software Engineering from Jiangnan University under the supervision of [Prof. Zhenping Xie](https://ai.jiangnan.edu.cn/info/1013/1511.htm), and my Bachelor of Information Systems and Electronic Business from Dalian Maritime University.

-My primary research interests focus on **LLMs-Driven Software Quality Assurance based on Requirements Engineering** and **Legal Compliance for Trustworthy LLM Reasoning**.
+My primary research interests focus on **LLMs-Driven Software Quality Assurance based on Requirements Engineering** and **Normative Rule Reasoning for Trustworthy AI**.

+These interests are not separate threads but a single line of inquiry.
+Software requirements define what a system must do; legal statutes define what an AI system must comply with; safety norms define how an autonomous agent must behave.
+All three are forms of structured normative knowledge that exist precisely because human intent cannot be left implicit.
+Yet the prevailing approach to LLM-based automation treats these specifications as optional context at best, generating outputs that look plausible but drift from what the knowledge actually demands.
+This research takes the opposite position: that structured human knowledge — whether a requirements document, a legal corpus, or a regulatory standard — should be the primary signal that governs what a language model produces, how its reasoning is organized, and how its outputs are evaluated.

+> **How can structured human knowledge be used to make AI or AI-based System safe, grounded, and accountable?**

 # 🔥 News {#news}